CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ### Detach a Pending Configuration

-The following example commands configure the IP address of the loopback interface, then detach the configuration from the current pending revision.
+The following example configures the IP address of the loopback interface, then detaches the configuration from the current pending revision.
 The detached configuration is saved to a file called `pending` that includes a timestamp with extra characters to distinguish it from other pending revisions; for example, `pending_20210128_212626_4WSY`.

 ```
 cumulus@switch:~$ cl set interface lo ip address 10.10.10.1